QR Codes in Print: Minimum Size, DPI, Quiet Zone & Best Practices

 To make sure your printed QR code works every time, follow these verified steps:

 Always export your QR code in a high-quality format like PNG, SVG, or EPS.
-Avoid low-resolution JPGs that may blur when printed.
+Avoid low-resolution or blurry QR Code that may blur when printed.

 Add a clean area (margin) around your QR code, called the quiet zone.
 It’s vital for dependable scanning.
 Usually, 4 modules of padding (small blocks) are enough.

-Scan your QR code with one-of-a-kind smartphones and lighting situations.
-Make sure it results in the right web page and loads speedily.
+Test on different smartphones and in different lighting conditions.
+Make sure it results in the right web page and loads fast.

 There are infinite locations in which printed QR codes add value.
 Some of the most effective print materials include:

 Perfect for events or product launches.
-Readers can experiment with tickets, RSVP forms, or touchdown pages.
+Readers can experiment with tickets, RSVP forms, etc.

 Use QR codes on products to link to tutorials, instructions, purchaser reviews, or discounts.